Brand identity Β· Beauty, Dubai

 A beauty brand that needed a mark worth remembering

 We explored four routes and landed on the mirror.
 YAH stacked over its own reflection, so the name reads top to bottom and the logo does a quiet double-take.
-Simple, modern, and unmistakably its own.
+Simple, modern, unmistakably its own.

-The mark and palette
+The palette

 Warm Tan